FatiMirhakak/Dashboard/README.md

 It shows how raw data can be turned into meaningful insights using **Python visualization tools**.

 ---
-👩‍💻 *Created as part of Course 8 Activities – Visualization & Dashboarding*
+👩‍💻 *Created as part of IBM Data Analysis Course 8 Activities – Visualization & Dashboarding*